“Woody at 100,” by John Paul O’Connor

 http://www.snakenationpress.org/product/half-the-truth/

 I have also been a semi-finalist in the 2013 Philip Levine Poetry Book Prize contest.
-Other honors include his shortlistings for the Patricia Bibby and Gerald Cable book awards.
+Other honors include shortlistings for the Patricia Bibby and Gerald Cable book awards.
 I was a semi-finalist in 2014 for Waywiser Press’s Anthony Hecht Poetry Prize.
 My poem, Beans, which appeared in the 2010 winter issue of Rattle as a recipient of an Honorable Mention in their annual award contest, was nominated for a Pushcart Prize.
 You can hear me read my poems, Beans, Breakfast and The Fall at the Rattle website, www.rattle.com.

 For more information contact tojohnoconnor@gmail.com.